Health professional: Fields

-The healthcare workforce comprises a wide variety of professions and occupations who provide some type of healthcare service, including such direct care practitioners as physicians, nurse practitioners, physician assistants, nurses, respiratory therapists, dentists, pharmacists, speech-language pathologist, physical therapists, occupational therapists, physical and behavior therapists, as well as allied health professionals such as phlebotomists, medical laboratory scientists, dieticians, and social workers.
+The healthcare workforce comprises a wide variety of professions and occupations that provide some type of healthcare service, including direct care practitioners such as physicians, nurse practitioners, physician assistants, nurses, respiratory therapists, dentists, pharmacists, speech-language pathologist, physical therapists, occupational therapists, physical and behavior therapists, as well as allied health professionals such as phlebotomists, medical laboratory scientists, dieticians, and social workers.
 They often work in hospitals, healthcare centers and other service delivery points, but also in academic training, research, and administration.
 Some provide care and treatment services for patients in private homes.
 Many countries have a large number of community health workers who work outside formal healthcare institutions.
 Managers of healthcare services, health information technicians, and other assistive personnel and support workers are also considered a vital part of health care teams.

 Healthcare practitioners are commonly grouped into health professions.

 Within each field of expertise, practitioners are often classified according to skill level and skill specialization.
 "Health professionals" are highly skilled workers, in professions that usually require extensive knowledge including university-level study leading to the award of a first degree or higher qualification.
 This category includes physicians, physician assistants, registered nurses, veterinarians, veterinary technicians, veterinary assistants, dentists, midwives, radiographers, pharmacists, physiotherapists, optometrists, operating department practitioners and others.
 Allied health professionals, also referred to as "health associate professionals" in the International Standard Classification of Occupations, support implementation of health care, treatment and referral plans usually established by medical, nursing, respiratory care, and other health professionals, and usually require formal qualifications to practice their profession.
 In addition, unlicensed assistive personnel assist with providing health care services as permitted.

 Another way to categorize healthcare practitioners is according to the sub-field in which they practice, such as mental health care, pregnancy and childbirth care, surgical care, rehabilitation care, or public health.